Faith-qa/simple-Money-Tracker_api/README.md

 This a simple money tracker for users.
 Money can be tracked in multiple wallets (accounts), for example, if a user has multiple businesses.
 When a user's profile is pulled up, it should show a overall balance and all their wallets (accounts) and their respective balances.
 Drilling down into each wallet (account), should show the detailed transactions of that wallet (account).

+Technologies used are:
+1. Nestjs
+2. Mongodb
+3. Typescript

 ## Installation and set-up